 - Read carefully all requirement by Scrum Alliance – Fulfil these requirements and don’t think about the shortcut.

-Ok, will you become CST by following above steps?
-Maybe not but at least you can increase your chances to become CST.
+Ok, will you become Certified Scrum Trainer by following above steps?
+Maybe not but at least you can increase your chances to become Certified Scrum Trainer.
 Hard work needed and hard work payback.

 Best of luck and let me know if you feel I can add some value to your journey to become CST!

-About me – I am an agile coach and CSD (Certified Scrum Developer) trainer and I like what I do so not thinking about becoming CST.
-When I will think about becoming CST then will definitely follow the above steps.
+About me – I am an agile coach and CSD (Certified Scrum Developer) trainer and I like what I do so not thinking about becoming Certified Scrum Trainer.
+When I will think about becoming a Profesional Scrum Trainer then I will definitely follow the above steps.